Canadian wildfires: The impact on the insurance industry

 Key takeaways on wildfires and insurance

-1. While the Jasper wildfire is expected to cost up to $700 million in insured damages, it’s still too early to tell whether losses in 2024 can be comparable to that of 2023 – Canada’s most destructive wildfire season on record.
+- The Jasper wildfire has been reported to cost over $880 million in insured damages.
+But as of July this year, Morningstar DBRS claimed that it’s still too early to tell whether losses in 2024 can be comparable to that of 2023 – Canada’s most destructive wildfire season on record.

 A history of wildfires in Canada: Insured damages